gmp_* functions don't accept strings with a leading '+':

 Anmerkungen

-Hinweis: It is not necessary to call this function if you want to use integer or string in place of GMP number in GMP functions, like gmp_add().
+It is not necessary to call this function in order to use integers or strings in place of GMP numbers in GMP functions (such as with gmp_add()).
 Function arguments are automatically converted to GMP numbers, if such conversion is possible and needed, using the same rules as gmp_init().

 Here's a way to parse a decimal (eg 3.25) into an integer and exponent: